Do you have a holiday break around the corner?

 According to Executive Style, nearly three-quarters of Australians (73%) admitted in a survey to working while on holiday, more than double the global average (33%).

-Is it possible to get away without worrying about how far behind you’ll be when you return?
+So is it possible to relax on the beach without worrying about how far behind you’ll be when you return?

 Here are a few tips on how to relax as quickly as possible to enjoy your well-earned holiday break.